 The FINE website provides stakeholders with research dedicated to strengthening family-school-community partnerships.
 The website contains current studies as well as key foundational research from the past decade.
 Case studies, briefs, policy work, and ways in which to connect with other professionals on family engagement are also available on the website.

-- The SEDL National Center for Family and Community Connections with
+- The SEDL National Center for Family and Community Connections with Schools

 SEDL provides this website of resources to support connections among stakeholders in students' lives.
 Provided are webinars, toolkits, literature based on research, and forums.
-There are also many easy to access and use briefs/handouts on a variety of topics ranging from working with diverse populations to legal mandates of No child Left Behind.
+There are also many easy to access and use briefs/handouts on a variety of topics ranging from working with diverse populations to legal mandates of No Child Left Behind.

 Disclaimer: The views and opinions expressed on this webpage are those of the State Advisory Council for Parent Involvement in Education and do not necessarily reflect the official policy or position of the Colorado Department of Education or the Colorado State Board of Education.